 The OpenCV library can compile for Raspien and provide the image translation functions.
-However, we did not end up using any image manipulation libraries on the raspberry Pi.
-We would have written the code that utilizes OpenCV as well as the interpretation software to generate the 3D point clouds.
-OpenCV would serve to allow for image homography alignment for our webcam image and our 3D point cloud.
+We will be writing the code that utilizes OpenCV as well as the interpretation software to generate the 3D point clouds.
+OpenCV will serve to allow for image homography alignment for our webcam image and our 3D point cloud.
 This will be for display.
-Inherently, this would have provided a 2D image that can then be used for other calculations or for demonstration data.
+Inherently, this will provide a 2D image that can then be used for other calculations or for demonstration data.

-We would be using the image processing, or imgproc, portion of the OpenCV library to fit the image from our webcam to a round image.
+We will be using the image processing, or imgproc, portion of the OpenCV library to fit the image from our webcam to a round image.
 The Structural Analysis and Shape Descriptors portion of the library will allow us to perform these tasks using algorithms that have been developed, testing and run numerous times by many people.
-This would leave us with the task of collecting the data necessary in order to provide the correct input.
+This leaves us with the task of collecting the data necessary in order to provide the correct input.

-The Camera Calibration and 3D Reconstruction portion of the OpenCV library would have been used once we have our complete x, y, z scan.
-We would use the function such as findHomography in order to correctly map our image.
+The Camera Calibration and 3D Reconstruction portion of the OpenCV library will be used once we have our complete x, y, z scan.
+We will use the function such as findHomography in order to correctly map our image.
 The function calibrateCamera will be used during our development, but will not be required during the running process.
 However, if the camera were to have changed, then the code would need to be recompiled using the corrected values.

-ReprojectImageto3D would have assisted us in rendering the final images that will be human readable.
+ReprojectImageto3D will assist us in rendering the final images that will be human readable.
 This will allow for debugging and for fast understanding and representation of what is being seen by the LIDAR.